 Use the Recycle Oxnard Tool to learn how to recycle or properly dispose of any items not listed below.

-Antifreeze is toxic to humans and animals and pollutes the environment.
+Acceptable Items: Antifreeze, which is toxic to humans and animals and pollutes the environment, can be brought to Del Norte.
 It is illegal to improperly dispose of antifreeze, so please do not place this item in the trash, down the drain or on the ground.

 Place your used antifreeze in a container with a tight sealing lid.
 Do not mix other automotive fluids with antifreeze.